Strategies, research, industry trends — your pulse on the marketplace

 In one Facebook survey, almost 70% of respondents said being able to message a brand makes them feel more confident about the company.
 In another survey, 75% say they’re likely to spend more with a brand if they can message rather than call them.

-The conversational commerce market was valued at almost $6 billion in 2019.
-By 2027, it’s predicted to grow to $30.45 billion.
+The conversational commerce market was valued at almost $6 billion in 2019 and is expected to reach USD 63.4 billion by 2034.

 Conversational commerce examples